theajmalrazaq/theajmalrazaq/README.md

 <div align="center">
 <h3>About Me</h3>
 <p align="center">Well, well, well, look who it is! 👀 It's none other than the magnificent Ajmal Razzaq Bhatti, here to grace you with my presence. <br/>
-🙌 Currently enlightening the minds of mere mortals at FAST-NUCES while pretending to be a BSCS superhero.<br/>
+🙌 Currently enlightening the minds of mere mortals at FAST-NUCES while pretending to be a BSCS superhero 🎓💥<br/>
- 🎓💥 Oh, did I mention I'm a frontend dev?
+ Oh, did I mention I'm a frontend dev?
 Yep, juggling open-source projects like a pro, because who needs a social life when you have code, right? 😅 <br/>
  Join me on this thrilling journey of sarcasm and questionable coding practices.
 It's gonna be a wild ride! 🎢✨</p>
 </div>